About Us

 Our Philosophy

-Canterbury Gardens Kindergarten (CGK) is a small and intimate, community managed kindergarten, where staff and parents work together to provide quality early childhood education for our children.
-We also promote partnerships with our local community and involve them in our learning program to help our children understand the importance of being part of this community.
+CGK is an intimate, community managed kindergarten, where staff and parents work together to provide quality early childhood education for our children.
+Being a part of the Canterbury Community Precinct, we promote partnerships with our local community and involve them in our learning program to help our children understand the importance of being part of this community.

-We aim to provide a nurturing and safe environment for free play which we believe is fundamental in enhancing our children’s emotional development, physical, intellectual, creative, communication and social skills.
+We aim to provide a nurturing and safe environment for free play, which we believe is fundamental in enhancing our children’s emotional, physical, intellectual, creative, language and social development.